Azure/azure-webpubsub/docs/getting-started/publish-messages/csharp-publish-message.md

 In Azure Web PubSub you can connect to the service and subscribe to messages through WebSocket connections.
 WebSocket is a full-duplex communication channel so service can push messages to your client in real time.
 You can use any API/library that supports WebSocket to do so.
 For this sample, we use package [Websocket.Client](https://github.com/Marfusios/websocket-client):

-1. First create a console app and add neccessory dependencies:
+1. First create a console app and add necessary dependencies:

     ```bash
     mkdir subscriber